Next Steps for First Time Students

 When a student grants delegated access, the delegate will need to accept the invitation for delegated access before logging into the account.

 Submit your Final High School Transcript to Undergraduate Admissions for Review

 Penn State requires students who have accepted their offer of admission to provide documentation that indicates the student's high school completion status.
 There are several options of how to submit your documentation, visit Undergraduate Admissions for additional information.

 Respond to Verification

-This will be presented to you in your ‘To Do List’, if you are selected, after you have responded to your offer of admission.
+This will be presented to you in your ‘To Do List’ located on the Home page of your LionPATH account, if you are selected, after you have responded to your offer of admission.